aiken-lang/sparse-merkle-tree/README.md

 TODO: Way more efficient off-chain storage usage.

-We don't need to keep every single (branch_key, branch_value) in the hash map where the branch has a child of 0.
+We don't need to keep every single (branch_key, branch_value) in the hash map where the branch has at least one child of nil.
 Instead upon insertion we can detect when the inserted value key has a common ancestor with each existing member key and insert branches based off the ancestors.
 Much less space used.